The Transformers: The Movie: Home media

 The film was animated in 4:3 "fullscreen" format, and the trailer promises "spectacular widescreen action".
 The feature was vertically cropped to widescreen dimensions for theatrical showings and on certain home media releases and released in fullscreen on VHS, DVD, and Blu-ray.
+Newer releases, like Shout!
+Factory's 35th-anniversary edition, are formatted in fullscreen.
+Earlier home releases commonly edited out two instances of swearing.